Nanostar007/Usefull-Flipper-Zero-Files/README.md

 # Flipper-zero-wifi-html-files
-A few examples of html login files for The flipperb evil portal function.
-Educational purpose only!!
+A few examples of html login pages for The flipperb evil portal function.
+# Educational purpose only!!